 "Thou profane and wicked prince of Israel, whose day is coming, when iniquity shall have an end: Thus saith the Lord God, Remove the diadem, and take off the crown: this shall not be the same: exalt him that is low, and abase him that is high.
-I will overturn, overturn, overturn it: and it shall be no more until he come whose right it is; and I will give it to him."
-Ezek.
-21: 25-27
+I will overturn, overturn, overturn it, ... until he come whose right it is; and I will give it to him."-Ezek.
+21:25-27.